ruslanmv/ruslanmv.github.io/_posts/2024-01-20-How-to-install-Stable-Diffusion-Models-on-Google-Colab.md

 ## Step 8  - Sampling Methods and  Lora

+ Sampling methods and LoRA are important techniques for improving the performance and efficiency of diffusion models, which are a type of generative model used to create realistic images and videos.
+Sampling methods control how the latent space of the model is navigated to create the final image, while LoRA reduces the computational burden associated with fine-tuning large-scale diffusion models.
+By combining these techniques, we can create more powerful and versatile diffusion models.

-First let ass improve the previous model with another model called **Metallic Iridescence SDXL** you can download [here](https://civitai.com/models/270394/metallic-iridescence-sdxl?modelVersionId=304805)
+First, we can improve the previous model by using another model called **Metallic Iridescence SDXL**, which you can download  [here](https://civitai.com/models/270394/metallic-iridescence-sdxl?modelVersionId=304805).

 ![[image-20240120223800707](https://civitai.com/models/270394/metallic-iridescence-sdxl?modelVersionId=304805)](../assets/images/posts/2024-01-20-How-to-install-Stable-Diffusion-Models-on-Google-Colab/image-20240120223800707.png)